mtlynch/mediagoblin/docs/source/siteadmin/theming.rst

 ----------------------------

-Many themes won't require anything other than the ability to override some of MediaGoblin's core css.
+Many themes won't require anything other than the ability to override some of MediaGoblin's core CSS.
 Thankfully, doing so is easy if you combine the above steps!

 In your theme, do the following (make sure you make the necessary